Business Communication & Law

 *Note: Course will count toward the certificate for students who have already taken it.

-Financial Aid: Current UCSB matriculated students, who are eligible for financial aid, are strongly encouraged to take a minimum of 12 units of regular undergraduate courses.
-The MGMNT X units do not count toward that minimum.
+Important Note Regarding Financial Aid: Current UCSB matriculated students, who are eligible for financial aid, may be required to maintain a minimum of 12 academic units of undergraduate or graduate level courses.
+The MGMNT X professional units do not count toward that minimum.